Research shows that interactive games increase student motivation to pay attention and learn more effectively.

 By Paromita Pain

-Intensive research and dialogue with adolescent girls informed every aspect of the GOC game creation process.
+Intensive research and dialogue with adolescent girls informed every aspect of the Game of Choice, Not Chance creation process.
 Photo courtesy Howard Delafield International

 “For many adolescent girls around the world, dreams of education and a career are disrupted by early marriage and pregnancy”, explains Dr. Sharmila Neogi, an Adolescent Health Advisor at the United States Agency for International Development (USAID).
 “Often, they are misinformed about safe practices, unaware of risks and unprepared for the consequences of their actions,” Dr. Neogi further explains.